-use e of a walking frame, wheeled walker, wheelchair or motorised sco oter.
 1. Do you suffer from any medical conditions that may compromise your mobility and/or fitness to participate on this program?

-If yes, please specify YES NO If yes, how will you manage this on tour? ΑII ergies and/or Food Intolerances tha alle A will make reasonable endeavours to organise meals to suit yo t you give ASA adequate notice of your specific dietary requ ergies.
-You may be required to research dietary alternatives stinations may be able to offer suitable food substitutes. irements or YES NO 1.
-Do you have any food allergies or intolerances?
-If yes, please specify $\circ \circ$ 2.
+If yes, how will you manage this on tour?

+Allergies and/or Food Intolerances

+ASA will make reasonable endeavours to organise meals to suit you, provided that you give ASA adequate notice of your specific dietary requirements or allergies.
+You may be required to research dietary alternatives, as not all destinations may be able to offer suitable food substitutes.

+YES NO

+YES NO

+- 1. Do you have any food allergies or intolerances?
+If yes, please specify - 2.
 Have you ever had an anaphylactic reaction to anything?
-If yes, please specify 00 Do you carry an epipen? \bigcirc 3.
+If yes, please specify

+Do you carry an epipen?

 Do you have any other allergies or reactions to anything, including medical drugs?
+If yes, please specify

+Existing Medical Conditions

-If yes, please specify $\circ \circ$ Ex isting Medical Conditions You me Ple and dep u alone are responsible for managing any existing medical condication and any medical equipment that you may need when case plan for contingencies and take extra medication, dietary sid/or fully charged batteries for medical equipment if your health bends on these.
-You should take into consideration that power me destinations may be unavailable, inadequate, inconvenient or on your tour. upplements a and safety r sources at 1.
+You alone are responsible for managing any existing medical conditions, your medication and any medical equipment that you may need when on your tour.
+Please plan for contingencies and take extra medication, dietary supplements and/or fully charged batteries for medical equipment if your health and safety depends on these.
+You should take into consideration that power sources at some destinations may be unavailable, inadequate, inconvenient or unreliable.

 Have you any significant medical conditions that may impact your capacity to complete this tour?
+If yes, please specify

+If yes, how will you manage this on tour?

-If yes, please specify 00 such as a CPAP machine?
+2. Do you require some form of powered medical aid, such as a CPAP machine?